Danny Etling: Minnesota Vikings

 On August 2, 2021, Etling was claimed off waivers by the Minnesota Vikings.
 He was waived on August 23.

 BC Lions

-On September 10, 2021, Etling was signed by the BC Lions to their practice roster.
-He was released three weeks later.
+On September 10, 2021, Etling signed with the practice roster of the BC Lions of the Canadian Football League.
+He was released by the Lions on October 12.

 Seattle Seahawks (second stint)

 On October 13, 2021, Etling was signed by the Seahawks to their practice squad.
 He was released on October 27.

 Denver Broncos

 On November 13, 2021, Etling was signed to the Denver Broncos practice squad due to backup Drew Lock testing positive for COVID-19.
 He was released three days later after Lock returned.

 Green Bay Packers (first stint)

-On December 7, 2021, Etling was signed to the Green Bay Packers practice squad in the wake of Packers backup quarterback Jordan Love being placed on the COVID-19 reserve list.
+On December 7, 2021, Etling was signed to the Green Bay Packers' practice squad in the wake of Packers backup quarterback Jordan Love being placed on the COVID-19 reserve list.
 He was released six days later.

 Jacksonville Jaguars

-On December 20, 2021, Etling was signed to the Jacksonville Jaguars practice squad.
+On December 20, 2021, Etling was signed to the Jacksonville Jaguars' practice squad.